-10. Are there any prohibitions on the use or trading of cryptocurrencies in your jurisdiction?
+9. Are there any prohibitions on the use or trading of cryptocurrencies in your jurisdiction?

 There are currently no express prohibitions on the use or trading of cryptocurrencies in Australia.
-However, to the extent that cryptocurrencies are financial products, on-selling or trading financial products fall within the existing regulatory regime.
+However, to the extent that cryptocurrencies are financial products, onselling or trading financial products fall within the existing regulatory regime.

-In 2019, the Government enacted the Treasury Laws Amendment (Design and Distribution Obligations and Product Intervention Powers) Act 2019 (Cth) (PIP Act) and associated Corporations Amendment (Design and Distribution Obligations) Regulations 2019, which may impact the way cryptocurrencies are structured and distributed.
-The PIP Act introduces new design and distribution obligations (DDOs) in relation to financial products (DDOs are scheduled to apply from April 2021), and provides ASIC with product intervention powers (PIPs) to intervene in the distribution of products or services that have a risk of significant consumer detriment.
-The PIPs are currently available for ASIC's use.
+The Government has passed the Treasury Laws Amendment (Design and Distribution Obligations and Product Intervention Powers) Act 2019 (Cth) (PIP Act) and released the Corporations Amendment (Design and Distribution Obligations and Product Intervention Powers) Regulations 2018, which may impact the way cryptocurrencies are structured and distributed.
+The PIP Act introduces new design and distribution obligations in relation to financial products, scheduled to commence April 2021, and provides ASIC with temporary product intervention powers where there is a risk of significant consumer detriment.
+The product intervention powers are currently available for ASIC's use.